 Upload speeds can significantly affect the quality of your broadcasts.
 That’s why it’s important to use a connection with enough upload speed for the type of content you broadcast.

 Still, you shouldn’t go for the highest possible upload speed by default.
 You only need it if you’re planning to stream at a very high bitrate.
-That can prevent some of your viewers from watching you, as their hardware might have a hard time with reproducing 4k video at 60 frames per second.
-Remember, good upload speed is the one that’s appropriate for your goals.
+Remember, a good upload speed is the one that’s appropriate for your goals.